Tweed suits are not just for professors anymore.

 If the tweed jacket is patterned, make sure that your shirt underneath is a solid color.
 Mixing patterns (or even having matching patterns) would be too busy looking and disconcerting.

 Keep it simple.
-Make sure your shoe match, both in the color and the feel of your ensemble.
+Make sure your shoe match both the color and the feel of your ensemble.

 Wearing Tweed Suit for Weddings